partofthestars/PPGI-WebcamDemo/README.md

 # PPGI
-On the Diffusion Process in Photoplethysmograpy Imaging
+On the Diffusion Process in Photoplethysmography Imaging

 install the vcredist_x64.exe
 start the application via RUN_PULSE.bat